 I’ve been researching this stuff for a couple of months.
 This blog post documents my current findings.
 Maybe it will help you out, oh random reader.

-I should also mention that there are AirPlay speaker solutions.
+I should mention that there are AirPlay speaker solutions.
 However, they typically do not have the latest Wireless N or Wireless AC technology.
 The moment you connect up a Wireless A, B, or G device to a Wireless N or Wireless AC network, it will reduce the quality of the network itself, which would be an undesired effect.
 Furthermore, these speakers and docks are typically expensive for what you get.
-Besides, said speakers and docks do not have good bass range, and neither do they have subwoofer outputs.
+Besides, said speakers and docks do not have good bass range in frequency response and driver abilities, nor do they have subwoofer outputs.
 If you want quality bass, you will want a different option, such as the ones below.

 If you want AirPlay on the cheap, there is at least one solution.
 Get an AirPort Express and a 3.5mm mini to RCA cable.
 These will cost you about $120 total.
 Then, connect them up to your existing stereo as follows: